Prologue

 “We just finished our drinks and were waiting for you to head to the next bar.
 Is that cool?”
 Kristen asks.

-I follow Auden across Brevard Court, the cute little strip of restaurants and shops, to a bar called the French Quarter.
-With such a promising name, I’m expecting that unmistakable and funky New Orleans vibe, like I just stepped in from Bourbon Street.
+We head into The French Quarter.
+With such a promising name, I expect it to have that unmistakable, funky New Orleans vibe like I just stepped in from Bourbon Street.

 No such luck.